urnormalcoderbb/DIY-Animatronic-Endoskeleton/README.md

 - Bamboo skewers (for now, for structure/support)
 - Cardboard (for now, to help build the frame or for prototyping)
 - 1 × Multimeter (**compulsory for safety!**)
+- A few paper clips as servo linkages

 ---